soumitrapandit/SICP/README.md

 - Demand-driven sequences representation using streams.

 ## Reflections
 I think that this project was really important for me as I have no formal educatioin in CS.
 Diving into SICP allowed me to cultivate my love for CS while simulataneously learning the fundamentals in a very robust way.
-Learning about lists, environmets and maps was really satisfying.
+Learning about lists, environments and maps was really satisfying.
 If I had to do it again, I most certainly would.
 Special thanks goes to Prof. Rose Bohrer at WPI who allowed me to take this as an independent study.